 Informing and engaging

 Inform and contribute to public debate in Australia on Australia's relations with Asia, including engaging with the broader community.

-The Asialink Conversations are a leading Track II initiative that brings together influential participants from the Association of Southeast Asian Nations (ASEAN) as well as Australia and the host nation, to address political, social and economic issues of common concern.
+The Asialink Conversations are a leading Track II initiative that brings together influential participants to address political, social and economic issues of common concern.

 ASEAN-Australia-New Zealand Dialogue